cyclone-project/data-erasure/README.md

 - cloud-init package is installed, which create a "cloud-user" account
 - the "cloud-user" account can be used with the end user electronic key to connect using ssh
 - the "cloud-user" account is a sudoer without password

+End users are invited to modify the kickstart file for their needs.